Good content marketing campaigns start with buyer personas. Actually, good marketing, in general, starts with creating buyer personas.

-To sell to your audience, you must come to know them.
+To sell to your target audience, you must come to know them.
 And the way to that is with buyer personas.

 I've done a lot of research on buyer personas and have conducted many interviews.
 I have found there is no perfect formula; there's no perfectly prepared set of interview questions that will apply to everyone.